mshimshon/MaksimShimshon.BeneiMikra/Torah Studies/Essay - Use of Hala Facilities for Kosher.md

 Especially for someone like me, who moves often, being able to slaughter according to Torah is a necessity.

+Even though the Torah does not command a blessing before slaughter, the Karaite tradition includes one, and rightfully so.
+We are about to take a life that God has provided.
+In my view, not reciting a blessing at that moment would reflect a lack of spiritual awareness and a disconnection from the holiness of the act.

+Blessings Before Slaughter
+For Mammals:

+> Barukh atah Adonai Eloheinu, melekh haolam, asher kid’shanu b’mitzvotav, vehitir lanu lish’ḥoṭ behemah tehorah.

+For Birds:

+> Barukh atah Adonai Eloheinu, melekh haolam, asher kid’shanu b’mitzvotav, vehitir lanu lish’ḥoṭ of tahor.

 Based on that, the person performing the slaughter must, in my opinion, be a Karaite Jew.
 Because, even if others who are technically skilled, no one can understand the full weight of invalidating a slaughter like a ben mikra who uphold Torah directly and without compromise.